By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 Is My Doctor an Osteopath?

 To find out whether your doctor is an Osteopath, simply look at the letters after their name.
 At the Jacksonville Orthopedic Institute, we have 3 Doctors of Osteopathy who treat our patients.
 One is an Orthopedic Spine Surgeon (Dr. James Perry).
 The other 2 are Physiatrists or Physical Medicine and Rehabilitation Specialists (Dr. Robert Savarese and Dr. Aaron Martin).
-Our DOs and MDs are available in our offices and online with telehealth appointments.
-We also offer ASAP Fracture and Injury Services so that you can be seen quickly and avoid the Emergency Room for minor injuries.
+Our DOs and MDs are available in our offices to schedule appointments Online.

-If you would like to schedule an appointment in our offices or online, please call JOI-2000 or click the link below.
+If you would like to schedule an appointment in our offices or online, please call 904-JOI-2000 or click the link below.